-Area of Study 2 focuses on individual responses to food information and misinformation and the development of food knowledge, skills and habits to empower consumers to make discerning food choices.
-Students consider how to assess information and draw evidence-based conclusions.
-They apply this methodology to navigate contemporary food fads, trends and diets.
+In this unit students examine debates about Australia's food systems as part of the global food systems and describe key issues relating to the challenge of adequately feeding a rising world population.
+In Area of Study 1 students focus on individual responses to food information and misinformation and the development of food knowledge, skills and habits to empower consumers to make discerning food choices.
+Students consider how to assess information and draw evidence-based conclusions, and apply this methodology to navigate contemporary food fads, trends and diets.
 They practise and improve their food selection skills by interpreting food labels and analysing the marketing terms used on food packaging.